Beijing unlikely to approve Oracle, Walmart's TikTok deal: Global Times

 The unidentified author of the Global Times editorial objected to there being only one board seat reserved for a Chinese national, as well as the stipulated inclusion on the board of a U.S-approved “national security director”.

 TikTok has never been available in China.
-It has said it has over 100 million monthly active U.S. users, compared with 600 million daily users at mainland equivalent Douyin.
+It has said it has more than 100 million monthly active U.S. users, compared with 600 million daily users at mainland equivalent Douyin.

-“As TikTok and Douyin should have the same source code, this means the U.S. can get to know the operations of Douyin,” the editorial continued.
+“As TikTok and Douyin should have the same source code, this means the U.S. can get to know the operations of Douyin,” the Global Times said.

-“If the reorganization of TikTok under U.S. manipulation becomes a model, it means once any successful Chinese company expands its business to the U.S. and becomes competitive, it will be targeted by the U.S. and turned into a U.S.-controlled company via trickery and coercion, which eventually serves only U.S. interests,” the author wrote.
+“If the reorganization of TikTok under U.S. manipulation becomes a model, it means once any successful Chinese company expands its business to the U.S. and becomes competitive, it will be targeted by the U.S. and turned into a U.S.-controlled company via trickery and coercion, which eventually serves only U.S. interests.”

-Beijing-based ByteDance itself currently has only two Chinese nationals on its five-member board, with the other three being foreigners running U.S.-based companies.
+Beijing-based ByteDance has only two Chinese nationals on its five-member board, with the other three being foreigners running U.S.-based companies.

 ByteDance has also said Oracle’s ability to inspect TikTok’s source code before investing is akin to previous instances of U.S. companies such as Microsoft Corp sharing source code with Chinese technology experts.

-Reporting by Josh Horwitz and Brenda Goh; Additional Reporting by Yingzhi Yang and Gabriel Crossley in Beijing; Editing by Christopher Cushing
+Reporting by Josh Horwitz and Brenda Goh; Additional Reporting by Yingzhi Yang and Gabriel Crossley in Beijing; Editing by Christopher Cushing, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.